Topics covered in both the 2½-Day and 4-Day sessions:

 Continued discussion on inflation will focus on understanding how this important parameter may impact the type of dollars and the appropriate discount rate in escalated and constant dollar calculations.
 Sensitivity analyses addressing uncertainty are explored along with an introduction to quantifying risk through expected value calculations.

-Additional topics covered in the 5-day sessions
+Additional topics covered in the 4-Day sessions:

 Development of after-tax cash flow will focus on related tax deductions including costs that may be expensed, expenditures that are capitalized and deducted by methods such as depreciation, depletion, amortization or write-off's and loss forward considerations.

 Participants are strongly encouraged to become familiar with the material in the Self-Teaching Manual for Economic Evaluation and Investment Decision Methods.
 This manual will familiarize the participant with evaluation terminology and the "time value of money" concepts used in class.
-It will be sent to course registrants about three weeks before the class begins.